School blends hip, historic

 "Twenty years ago, no one would ever think to venture south of Congress [Parkway]," he said.
 "Now, this is a hot area.
 Last year, I experienced the best sales in my five-year career and this year is shaping up nicely."

 Feddor said the top sellers in the area are condos, purchased mostly by first-time buyers.Prices of condos and town homes in the area range anywhere from $140,000 for a studio, to $3 million to $5 million for a 7,000-square-foot penthouse at One Museum Park, a high-rise at Roosevelt Road and Indiana Street, overlooking the museum campus.
-A one-bedroom town home in the South Loop typically starts at $300,000, said Feddor.
+A one-bedroom town home in the School typically starts at $300,000, said Feddor.

 Schools